These land covenants generically apply to all sections in Parklands Residential Estate. The content of some clauses vary from stage to stage.

 The Owner must not permit any contractor, sub-contractor or employee ("the builders") to commence construction of the residence without first ensuring that the builders are familiar with the requirements of this clause and all other provisions relating to the construction of the residence, and that these provisions are complied with.

-(a) Prior to the residence on the property being occupied for residential purposes or being offered for sale the Owner must ensure that all boundary fences around the said property have been erected to the minimum standard set out in sub-clause (b) of this paragraph provided that the Council may in its sole discretion approve other fence designs and heights that do not comply with the minimum standards where those fences are incorporated into the overall architectural design of the residence and are in harmony with its cladding and do not detrimentally affect the street vista.
+(a) Prior to the residence on the property being occupied for residential purposes or being offered for sale the Owner must ensure that all boundary fences around the said property have been erected as per Council's approval to meet the standard set out in this clause 7.1 provided that the Council may in its sole discretion approve other fence designs and heights where those fences are incorporated into the overall architectural design of the residence and are in harmony with its cladding and do not detrimentally affect the street vista.

-(d) In no circumstances may any fence be constructed of corrugated iron or post and wire.
+(d) Subject to clause 7.1(a), under no circumstances may any fence be constructed of corrugated iron, raw concrete block, or post and wire.

-(a) Subject to sub-clause (d) herein, feature cladding such as kiln fired or concrete brick veneers, textured stuccos/coatings, stone, timber or pre- primed fibre cement weatherboard having a maximum finished width not exceeding 180 mm must be utilized over not less than 80 percent of the non glazed area of the exterior walls of the residence and the feature cladding should be concentrated on the elevations visible to the street.
+(a) Subject to sub-clause (d) herein, feature cladding having a maximum finished height not exceeding 180 mm must be utilised over not less than 80 percent of the non glazed area of the exterior walls of the residence, with the feature cladding concentrated on the elevations visible to the street.

 (b) All buildings detached from the residence must comply with the above requirements and be in conformity with the residence.